 Upwork

 Upwork is a platform for freelancers to sell their services.
-It’s a great place to look for part-time jobs that pay around $10 per hour.
-Some of the best finance companies are JP Morgan, Bank of America, and more.
+It’s a great place to look for part-time jobs costing around $10 per hour.
+JP Morgan, Bank of America, and more are some of the best finance companies.

 Blogging

 Blogging is a great way to get a foot in the door.
 If you’re good at writing and have a knack for SEO, it’s a great way to start building your portfolio and networking.
-Some of the best finance companies are JP Morgan, Bank of America, and more.
+JP Morgan, Bank of America, and more are some of the best finance companies.

 Yelp

 Yelp is a review website.
 It’s a great way to get recommendations from fellow professionals and find jobs in your field.
-Some of the best finance companies are JP Morgan, Bank of America, and more.
+JP Morgan, Bank of America, and more are some of the best finance companies.

 The good news is that there are a ton of finance internships available.
 The bad news is that most of them require a long application process.
-You must submit your resume, cover letter, and several other documents before you can get in the door.
-While it’s not a quick process, there are a few things you can do to speed things up.
+Before entering the door, you must submit your resume, cover letter, and several other documents.
+While it’s not a quick process, you can do a few things to speed things up.

 1. Know what type of job you want